AnthonySlawski/PHYS-310/README.md

 ## Acknowledgments

 Special thanks to Dr. Joerg Rottler for his invaluable guidance and support throughout the development of this repository.
 His knowledge and understanding have been crucial to the project's success.
+Additionally, I extend a special thanks to my lab partner, Erin Bennett, whose collaboration has been immensely valuable.

 # Let's get started
 ## [Lab Notebook 1: Classical Inference vs Machine Learning](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%201.ipynb)

-**Objective:** This notebook aims to review basic concepts of linear regression and contrast them with a machine learning approach, highlighting the differences and similarities between classical statistical inference methods and more modern machine learning techniques.
+**Objective:** This notebook reviews basic concepts of linear regression and contrast them with a machine learning approach, highlighting the differences and similarities between classical statistical inference methods and more modern machine learning techniques.

 **Methods Used:**

-- Linear regression models are discussed and implemented to show how classical inference operates.
+- Linear Regression: Linear regression models are discussed and implemented to show how classical inference operates.
-- Key Python libraries used include NumPy, SciPy, Matplotlib, Pandas, and StatsModels.
+- Importing Libraries: Python libraries used include NumPy, SciPy, Matplotlib, Pandas, and StatsModels.
-- The notebook begins by importing necessary modules and setting up parameters for figure aesthetics.
+- Changing Aesthetics: The notebook begins by importing necessary modules and setting up parameters for figure aesthetics.

 **Key Findings:**